tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   `if (connect(my_sock, (sockaddr *)&address, sizeof(address)) < 0) {`
   - tries to connect to server at given address using our socket and checks if connection was successful by seeing if it is less than 0
 - What is the difference between a pointer and a reference?
-  - You have to deference a pointer, dont have to dereference a reference explicitly
+  - You have to deference a pointer, dont have to dereference a reference explicitly and pointer takes some storage, and stores the adress of the variable, reference just is an alias of the variable, pointer can be null, reference cant be null, pointers have arithmetic, references dont, pointers can be reassigned.
-- When is it better to use a pointer? can be null
+- When is it better to use a pointer?
+  - In use cases where we need to pass null values, or we need to use pointer arithmetic, or we need reassignment, for example making data structures like linked list.
-- When is it better to use a reference? cant be null
+- When is it better to use a reference?
+  - In use cases like passing in function or for return values of funtions.
 - What is the difference between `std::string` and a C-style string?
+  - std::string is a class which treats strings like objects, C-style string is a character array.
 - What type is a C-style string?
+  - Character array
 - What happens when you iterate a pointer?
+  -
 - What are the most important safety tips to know when using pointers?
+  - Never deference a null pointer, dont have dangling pointers.

 ## Learn Basics of Creating a C++ Project in Your IDE